aws-samples/awsome-distributed-training/1.architectures/5.sagemaker-hyperpod/README.md

 ### 2.3.
 Create FSx for Lustre (Optional)

-FSx for Lustre provides a shared high performance file system that's accessible across all nodes in your cluster.
+FSx for Lustre provides a shared high performance file system that's accessible across all nodes in your HyperPod cluster.

 Similar to the VPC we just created, you can create an FSx for Lustre volume using [3.FSxLustre.yaml](./3.FSxLustre.yaml), or by using [<kbd> <br> 1-Click Deploy 🚀 <br> </kbd>](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/quickcreate?templateURL=https://awsome-distributed-training.s3.amazonaws.com/templates/FSxLustre.yaml&stackName=FSxLustre)